GA4 isn't broken — it's just missing data. TrackBee feeds GA4 with first-party, server-side Shopify events so your analytics finally match reality.

 FAQ

-No. TrackBee sends all ecommerce events directly to GA4 via the Measurement Protocol — bypassing GTM entirely.
+No. TrackBee sends all ecommerce events directly to GA4 via the Measurement Protocol, independent of GTM.
 You can keep your existing GTM setup running alongside, but TrackBee handles all Shopify ecommerce tracking server-side without any tag configuration.

-TrackBee sends five Shopify ecommerce events: page_viewed, product_viewed, product_add_to_cart, checkout_started, and payment_info_submitted.
+TrackBee sends the full Shopify ecommerce set: page_viewed, product_viewed, product_add_to_cart, checkout_started, payment_info_submitted and purchase.
 Each event includes complete Shopify product data (SKU, category, variant, price, quantity, discount) and attribution parameters from all ad platforms.

 No. TrackBee uses unique transaction IDs for deduplication.
-If both your existing GA4 setup and TrackBee report the same purchase event, GA4 will only count it once.
-You can safely run both in parallel during the transition period.
+If both your existing GA4 setup and TrackBee report the same purchase, GA4 will only count it once.
+You can safely run both in parallel during the transition.

 You enter your GA4 Measurement ID and GA4 API Secret in TrackBee, and the integration is live.
 No GTM containers, no custom event mapping, no developer required.
 Setup takes under 5 minutes.

 TrackBee sends all attribution parameters (gclid, fbp, ttclid, epik, UTM values) server-side with every event.
-This means GA4 receives the context it needs to attribute traffic correctly — significantly reducing "unassigned" and "(not set)" sessions that occur when client-side parameters are lost.
+GA4 receives the context it needs to attribute traffic correctly, significantly reducing "(unassigned)" and "(not set)" sessions caused by lost client-side parameters.

 Yes.
 TrackBee's server-side events complement your existing client-side tracking.
 GA4 deduplicates events using transaction IDs, so there's no double-counting.
-Over time, you'll see your GA4 data become more complete and accurate as TrackBee fills the gaps left by browser-side limitations.
+Over time, your GA4 data becomes more complete as TrackBee fills the gaps left by browser-side limitations.

 GA4 is reporting on incomplete data right now.
 Fix it in under 5 minutes.